ConnorAtherton/git-identify/README.md

 # git-identify

+tl;dr Adds a `git identify` command to set the current repo's config to a pre-configured identity.

 Easily configure different git identities on the same machine.

 Have you ever added a one line change to a repository and only realized after pushing that you've added the commit with the wrong name and email?
 Yeah - me too.

-`git-identify` tries to solve those problems by declaring identities and their mappings in one place - a `.git_identities` file.
+`git-identify` tries to solve that problem by declaring identities and their mappings in one place - a `~/.git_identities` file.

 ### To install